nest-desktop/nest-desktop/docs/user/usage-basic/index.rst

 .. note::
-   If you want to see a quick start guide for in NEST Desktop, we have prepared a :ref:`video <first-steps>` showing the steps how to :ref:`usage-basic_construct-networks` and :ref:`usage-basic_explore-activity`.
+   If you want to see a quick start guide for in NEST Desktop, we have prepared a :ref:`video <first-steps>` showing the steps how to :ref:`usage-basic-construct-networks` and :ref:`usage-basic-explore-activity`.

 Once you start NEST Desktop, you can see the start page containing an image of a laptop with the NEST logo on its screen.